woohoolabs/yin/README.md

 ##### Documents for error responses

 An `AbstractErrorDocument` can be used to create reusable documents for error responses.
-It requires the same abstract methods to be implemented as the successful ones, but they differ from their usage: the `addError()` method of the `AbstractErrorDocument` can be used to add errors to it.
+It also requires the same abstract methods to be implemented as the successful documents, but they differ from their usage: the `addError()` method of the `AbstractErrorDocument` can be used to add errors to it.

 ```php